lucafisc/fullstack-elevator-dashboard/README.md

 ![screenshot.png](./images/screenshot.png)

-> A full-stack web app implemented using Express with TypeScript for the backend, using Auth0 for safeguarding protected routes.
-MongoDB handles database storage.
-API endpoints are tested with Jest and cached with Redis.
+> The project uses Docker 🐳 and a docker-compose file to containerize all elements, ensuring easy deployment and consistency across environments.

-> React with TypeScript are used for the frontend, with user authentication using Auth0 and mobile-first design.
-Tested with Jest and React testing library.
+> For the backend, Express with TypeScript is implemented, utilizing Auth0 for protecting routes.
+MongoDB is used for storing data, and API endpoints are tested with Jest and cached with Redis.

-> The project utilizes Docker 🐳 and a docker-compose file to containerize all elements, ensuring seamless deployment and consistency across environments.
+> On the frontend, React with TypeScript is employed, featuring user authentication via Auth0 and a mobile-first design.
+Frontend components are tested with Jest and the React Testing Library.

 ## Index